Most Famous Stadium in Madrid: Top 6 Picks

 The home ground of Atletico Madrid is situated at Avenida de Luis Aragones 4, 28022 Madrid.
 You can go by bus or Madrid subway.

-Subway is the best option as Subway Lines 7’s is located at a distance of 15 minutes away from the stadium.
+Subway is the best option, as Subway Lines 7s is located 15 minutes away from the stadium.

-Despite the world’s two most popular stadiums in the nation, there are some other small stadiums as well.
+Despite the world’s two most famous stadiums in the nation, there are also some other minor stadiums.

 In Madrid, you will find stadiums that are home grounds of some La Liga and second-tier clubs in Spain.